Eric Normand Newsletter 469: Everything is a center

 A similar modeling problem comes up in the Student-Course registration

-problem (students
+problem

-Object-Oriented Analysis and Design (OOAD), you make a class Student
+course).
+In classical Object-Oriented Analysis and Design (OOAD), you

-and a
+and a class Course

-and have to maintain reciprocal relationships using references.
+and have to maintain

-But it misses the actual problem: that of recording a many-to-many relationship.
+problem: that of recording a many-to-many relationship.
+If you're going

-If you're going to make a class, make a ManyToMany
+to make a class, make a ManyToMany

 class.
-In other words,
+In other words, don't

 schools used to use.

 A similar problem with OOAD comes up in Conway's Game of Life.
-The classical
+The

-approach makes a Cell
+classical approach makes a Cell

-class (which knows whether it's dead or alive) and a
+class (which knows whether it's dead

 class (which knows all the cells).
-All sorts of problems come up.
-The
+All sorts of

-worst issue is that you need to freeze the state to calculate the next state
+problems come up.
+The worst issue is that you need to freeze the state

-since each turn happens atomically (at the top level!).
-But what the OOAD
+to calculate the next state since each turn happens atomically (at the

-approach misses is that calculating the next turn is about counting live
+top level!).
+But what the OOAD approach misses is that calculating the

-neighbors, not about laying out a board.
-Once you look at it that way, you get
+board.
+Once you look at it that way, you get the crazy-terse APL

-(here translated to
+(here

-Clojure).
+translated to Clojure).

 It would help to look for those concerns first.
-The concerns then inform the
+The concerns then inform

-You worry about where to store the state for dead/alive (it's a property of a
+concerns.
+You worry about where to store the state for dead/alive (it's

-cell, so you need a Cell
+a property of a cell, so you need a Cell

 class, etc.).
-State is an incidental concern.
-The
+State is an

-problem never mentions it.
+incidental concern.
+The problem never mentions it.

 I tried to express this to Tudor, and he had an answer: What about the concerns of exploring and explaining this stuff?
 I know how to pick apart the use cases for a board game because I have programmed board games before.
 I have already figured it out.
 But what if it was new to me?
 Where do I start?
 I came up with representing the student registry only after thoroughly exploring the problem and encountering multiple dead ends.
 In truth, I don't know if I could ever come up with the APL Game of Life solution myself.

 What about the concern of explaining what the software does (or should do) to a non-programmer?
 Or, put another way, how do I keep explanations in terms native to the problem?
-The Student-Course problem never mentions many-to-many relationships (a technical term)—and I only presume the existence of a pen-and-paper registration book.
+The Student-Course problem never mentions many-to-many relationships (a technical term)---and I only presume the existence of a pen-and-paper registration book.
 And the Game of Life solution (even written in Clojure, a language I love) is just hash maps, vectors, and sets!
 The code doesn't guide the reader to the epiphany of counting neighbors.
 A reader has to claw their way there themselves.

-Tudor says things I've never heard before: A class gives you something to
+Tudor says things I've never heard before: A class gives you something

-before, but only from other Smalltalkers.)
-And most surprising: Every object is
+heard that before, but only from other Smalltalkers.)
+And most

-a center; you should always be able to reach out from self
+surprising: Every object is a center; you should always be able to reach

-to get any
+to get any information you need (including if it

-information you need (including if it requires cycles in the object graph)
+requires cycles in the object graph) because you don't know what the

-because you don't know what the "top" is in the top-down view.
+"top" is in the top-down view.

 This kind of modeling still feels wrong, but I trust that Smalltalk contains a lot of wisdom not found in Java.
 My sentiments evolved in Java codebases, so they're probably not good guides to Smalltalk models.
 I'm curious how my modeling approach will unfold as I play more in Smalltalk.
 Can I improve my FP and (true) OOP simultaneously?
 How will I express myself after this exploration?
 And will I still like Clojure?
 I'm packing my sense of adventure for this mind-bending journey.